Dry Skin Medical Term: Symptoms, Causes, And Treatment

 Those who suffer from xerosis of the eyes are at a higher risk of developing corneal ulcers.
 In very severe cases, patients can develop a form of dermatitis called nummular dermatitis, which is characterized by thickened and scaly patches on the skin that resemble coins.

-Xerosis can also be accompanied by a number of autoimmune disorders such as psoriasis, vitiligo, and alopecia areata.
+Xerosis can also be accompanied by several autoimmune disorders such as psoriasis, vitiligo, and alopecia areata.

 Xerosis (Dry Skin) Treatment

-Most moisturizers are made with drying ingredients, in order to combat xerosis, you need to avoid fragrance, sodium lauryl sulfate, triclosan, retinoid, and alpha-hydroxy acid.
+Most moisturizers are made with drying ingredients, to combat xerosis, you need to avoid fragrance, sodium lauryl sulfate, triclosan, retinoid, and alpha-hydroxy acid.

 Different studies have shown that these ingredients contribute massively to the drying up of your skin.